portainer/agent/README.md

 * `/websocket/attach` (*GET*): Websocket attach endpoint (for container console usage)
 * `/websocket/exec` (*GET*): Websocket exec endpoint (for container console usage)

 Note: The `/browse/*` endpoints can be used to manage a filesystem.
 By default, it allows manipulation of files in Docker volumes (available under `/var/run/docker/volumes` when bind-mounted in the agent container) but can also manipulate files anywhere on the filesystem.
-To enable global filesystem manipulation support for these endpoints, the `CAP_HOST_MANAGEMENT` environment variable must be set to `1`.

 ### Agent API version